 • The remaining slots are selected by the Dance News editor, mainly according to their urgency (e.g. if we have late notice of a workshop then we’ll try to get it in the next issue).

 • The editor also bears in mind how many times the item has already appeared to ensure readers don't lose interest.

 • Sometimes we receive the information too late or do not have enough slots in the Dance News to include everything and so something will appear on the website but not in the Dance News.

 • Advertising is paid for and takes the form of a banner advert near the foot of our website, or a box advert at the side of the newsletter.

 • Dance Base selects advertisements carefully to ensure that adverts are relevant to our audiences, that they do not conflict with our own programmed activities and that they comply with our ethos, environmental policy and mission statement.

 • Advertising is contracted and not subject to the limitations of the Online Editorial Policy.

-• We are unable to guarantee inclusion on our website or in d-mail on specific dates or by specific deadlines.
+• We are unable to guarantee inclusion on our website or in Dance News on specific dates or by specific deadlines.
 We always try to distribute information on time and to the right people however there are occasions on which this is not possible.

 • Occasionally mistakes occur.
 When this happens we investigate the cause of the mistake, take appropriate action to rectify the problem and work to put procedures in place that attempt to prevent the same mistake happening again.